loopandlearn/news/docs/edition/2025-11-26.md

-* Need to publicly thank Carol for having the patience with me to get Loop working
+* Need to publicly thank Carol for having the patience with me to get Loop working.

 * I am so beyond grateful for this incredible community, for the cleverness